Jewels of James V: Inventories and accounts

 An inventory made in 1542 mentions a black velvet box kept in the Jewel House at Edinburgh Castle.
 There were several diamonds (set in rings), five emeralds, eleven rubies. three sapphires, a ring depicting a skull, and 101 loose pearls in a steel box, with two pieces of mother of pearl, around 20 small pearls, and "an ornament for a woman's breast", probably worn across the top of a gown, which featured 22 sets or knots of three pearls with friar's knots of gold between.
 James V had bought a large table diamond and a large ruby from a man called Howesone.
 A pair of bracelets set with rubies may have been coronation regalia.
 Strung beads were Paternosters, some were scented "must beads", others were of gold, garnet or jasper.
 Some other items had belonged to James's first wife Madeleine of Valois.
 There was a nugget of gold from the Scottish mines.
 Some of pearls may have been found in Scottish rivers.

 James V bought several gold chains some enamelled and set with stones.
 A chain set with diamonds, rubies, and pearls was bought to hang the emblem of the French Order of Saint Michael.
 He wore chains of gold wire with whistles, perhaps especially aboard ship.
 Pendants worn with chains were called "tablets", there was a diamond fleur-de-lis and a tablet with an "image of Our Lady".

 James V wore bracelets, which appear in his inventories and there are also records of their repair.
 James had rosary beads, of agate and jasper, and of gold scented pomander beads filled with musk.
 The inventories list over 100 rings, Some rings were kept by the king's personal servant Harry Kemp, who kept the king's gold combs and toothpick, and a number of velvet bonnets.

+Although a collar of thistles was depicted with his heraldry on the gate of Linlithgow Palace and in the king's portraits, he seems not to have instituted a knightly order, and his inventories do not include a collar of thistles.

+Rings bought in France

+Among purchases made in France in 1537 were the diamond-set wedding ring for the King's marriage to Madeleine of Valois which cost 1,100 French crowns, and a diamond cross set with 20 diamonds costing 340 crowns.
+This and another similar cross were dismantled and the diamonds used to decorate the King's bonnets.
+James V bought another diamond ring in Compiègne costing 1,300 crowns.
+A diamond ring for the King's proxy marriage at the Château de Châteaudun to Mary of Guise on 9 May 1538 cost only 300 crowns.